jonschipp/ISLET/README.md

 ```shell
 make install
 ```
-Or as a Docker container running on the host operating system which requires no modification to the host
+Or as a Docker container which requires little to no modification to the host
 ```shell
 make install-contained
 ```